chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

 ### Configure reCAPTCHA

+!!! note
-*NOTE*: Because this subsection regards setting up an external service, there are no screenshots provided.
+    Because this subsection regards setting up an external service, there are no screenshots provided.

 **Kora currently uses reCAPTCHA v2 Checkbox**